-- Use a color gradient: To make your QR codes even more interesting, you can choose a color gradient in line
+- Use a color gradient: To make your QR Codes even more interesting, you can choose a color gradient in line with your branding.

 - Have a quiet zone: Without a border of some sorts around the QR Code design, your QR Code will become unscannable.